Henrik Hartmann, Dr. (habil.)

 - Forkelova, L, Hartmann, H., Unsicker, S., Gershenson, J. and Trumbore, S. (in prepration).
 Carbon storage use in peppermint under drought and carbon starvation.

-- Huang, J., Hartmann, H., Hellén, H., Wisthaler, A., Hammerbacher, A., Reichelt, M., Dam, N., Gershenzon, J., Trumbore, S. and Behrendt, T. Contrasting effects of rising CO2 on methanol and monoterpene emissions in Picea abies under carbon limitation.
-Submitted to Plant Cell Environment.
+- Huang, J., Hartmann, H., Hellén, H., Wisthaler, A., Hammerbacher, A., Reichelt, M., Dam, N., Gershenzon, J., Trumbore, S. and Behrendt, T. New perspectives on CO_2_, temperature and light effects on BVOC emissions using online measurements by PTR-MS and cavity ring-down spectroscopy.
+Submitted to Environmental Science & Technology.

 - Forkelová, L., Unsicker, S.B., Huang, J., Forkel, M., Griffith, D.T., Trumbore, S. and Hartmann, H. Carbon limitation reveals allocation priority to monoterpene defense compounds in peppermint.
 Submitted to Plant Cell Environment.